JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 #### Obstacles

 I competed in CyberPatriot via my high school, Faith Lutheran High School (Las Vegas, NV).
 Competing with this particular high school was extremely difficult.
 In my first 2 years of competing, our coach was not employed full time by the school and only came to the school for CyberPatriot meetings.
 In my final year, we had a science teacher act as a temporary coach.
 Our team oftentimes had difficulty receiving competition information or basic resources from our coaches.
 Our club and accomplishments were also never recognized by the school or administration.
-The program was also extremely small, with there being less than 10 kids enrolled in the program during my final year.
+The program was small, with there being less than 10 kids enrolled in the program during my final year.
 We had difficulty just getting 5 kids with basic technical skills to fill the roster for a single team.
 Nonetheless, the goal each year was the same, to make it to the national finals in D.C.
 However, my unique combination of small program and large goals led to a rather interesting three year journey.

 #### CP 15